Reed Community Building Use Policies and Procedures

-- Deposit is due at the time of reservation processing.
+- Reservation requests must be made through the Kingston Recreation website; kingstonrec.com Payment for user fee will be due at the time of approval.
+Incomplete requests, may be denied.
 All groups must abide by the Reed Community House Code of Conduct.
+(See below.)

 - The authorized representative and/or group will be held responsible for all damage to the Reed Community House/grounds, being used.

 - Groups involved in youth activities must assure adequate adult supervision.
-Children are not allowed to roam the building without being accompanied by an adult, nor are they allowed to touch equipment not specifically designated for their use (ex. stage, gym mats, toddler toys, etc.) Ball playing is not allowed in the building (unless it is a specified Recreation Department program).
+Children are not allowed to roam the building without being accompanied by an adult, nor are they allowed to touch equipment not specifically designated for their use (ex. pianos, stage, gym mats, toddler toys, climbing on dugout roofs, etc.) Ball playing is not allowed in the building (unless it is a specified approved Recreation Department program).